mariuspopovici/COVID-19-FL/README.md

 ## Credits

-The [Florida Health](https://floridahealthcovid19.gov/) for collecting detailed data and making it publicly available.
+* [Florida Health](https://floridahealthcovid19.gov/) for collecting detailed data and making it publicly available.
-The [Covid Tracking Project](https://covidtracking.com/) for providing the API for daily test counts.
+* The [Covid Tracking Project](https://covidtracking.com/) for providing the API for daily test counts.

 ## API